Those who have the lights swap each other (Plato, "Republic")

 The latest publications (2016 - 2017) by Dino Marasà as publisher and author:

 - 1st Prince of Salina Gattopardo International Exhibition General Catalogue of the Maestros

 The latest publications (2016 - early 2019) by Dino Marasà as publisher:

 - “Racconto dell’uomo felice” di Antonino Sergi (Il Sognatore)

 - “Sognare a Caronia” di Santina Folisi

-- Personal books (artistic diaries) about various artists.
+- More than 35 personal books (artistic diaries) about various artists.
 Discover them on https://issuu.com/studiobyblos !